ros2-gbp/ros2_control-release/controller_manager/doc/userdoc.rst

       -n NAMESPACE, --namespace NAMESPACE
                             Namespace for the controller
       --load-only           Only load the controller and leave unconfigured.
-      --inactive            Load and configure the controller, however do not activate them -t CONTROLLER_TYPE, --controller-type CONTROLLER_TYPE
+      --stopped             Load and configure the controller, however do not activate them --inactive            Load and configure the controller, however do not activate them -t CONTROLLER_TYPE, --controller-type CONTROLLER_TYPE
                             If not provided it should exist in the controller manager namespace -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
-                            Time to wait for the controller manager
+                            Time to wait for the controller manager --switch-timeout SWITCH_TIMEOUT
+                            Time to wait for a successful state switch of controllers.
+Useful when switching cannot be performed immediately, e.g., paused simulations at startup
+      --activate-as-group   Activates all the parsed controllers list together instead of one by one.
+Useful for activating all chainable controllers altogether

 The parsed controller config file can follow the same conventions as the typical ROS 2 parameter file format.
 Now, the spawner can handle config files with wildcard entries and also the controller name in the absolute namespace.
 See the following examples on the config files: